voothi/20251206123938-intellifiller-ai-addon-for-anki/README.md

 ## Updating

 It is recommended to **backup your data** using the addon's backup feature (Backup tab in settings) before updating.
+**If the "Backups" tab is not available in your current version**, please manually copy the entire addon folder from your `addons21` directory to a safe location before proceeding.

+### Updating via .ankiaddon File
+1. Download the new `.ankiaddon` file from Releases.
+2. Install it using **Install from file...** in Anki's Add-on menu.
+This will overwrite the old version while preserving your user files.

 ### Windows Update Instructions
 **Note:** Versions **v2.14.8+** include an automatic "Atomic Update" mechanism to prevent file locking errors.
 Future updates should proceed smoothly.